SasankPeetha8/SasankPeetha8/README.md

 <h2 align="center"> About Me 🤵🏻 </h2>
 <div align="center">
 Hello, I'm Sasank Peetha, an aspiring MSc Computer Science graduate from the University of Nottingham 🎓.
-I am deeply passionate about programming, with a keen aspiration to become a Software Architect 👨🏻‍💻.
-Currently, I specialize in coding with C# and Python.
-Outside of my academic pursuits, I enjoy indulging in hobbies such as sketching ✏️, digital painting 🎨, animation 🎬, and photography 📷.
+I am deeply passionate about programming, with an  ambition to become a Software Architect 👨🏻‍💻.
+Currently, I specialise in coding with C# and Python.
+Outside my academic pursuits, I enjoy sketching ✏️, digital painting 🎨, animation 🎬, and photography 📷.
 </div>

 <h2 align="center"> What Inspired Me 🔆</h2>